sjc5/remix-easy-mode/README.md

 ## Disclaimer

 This is a work in progress.
 It's not yet battle-tested, and the pre-1.0.0 API will change without notice.
-If you want to use this in production, set your dependency to a specific version.
+If you want to use this in production, be careful, and set your dependency to a specific version.